 Update: This post was initially created on the 28th of September, but failed to publish due to site issues.

+To be really honest, I don’t feel like writing anything today but I’m still going to try.
+Okay.
 Last night, I saw a post by Joyce Meyer and it said, “Working out have great benefits but it’s still hard… What hard thing are you doing?”

 In this millennial, it’s obvious how emotions are overrated.
 We tend to live our lives according to our feelings.
 We do things just because we feel like it.
 We have evolved into a generation that live to merely satisfy feelings.
 If something feels hard, we avoid it and move on to what feels better.